li4520/FIT-Heatmap/README.md

 # FIT to Heatmap Overview
-Python code to parse FIT files and create heatmap
+Python code to parse FIT files and create heatmap.

-This is inspired by https://github.com/TomCasavant/GPXtoHeatmap